GhMathis/Customized_Natbib/README.md

 # Customized_Natbib

 This prohect shows how to customize styling of LaTeX bibliography.

-The provided example emphasizes mentions of the "et al." abbreviation.
+The provided example emphasizes mentions of the "et al." abbreviation by changes to the `.bst` file.